Frequently asked questions about the Western Australian Premier's Book Awards.

 The Western Australian Premier’s Book Awards are free to enter, however the cost of sending books to the State Library must be covered by the applicant.

-The 2023 Western Australian Premier’s Book Awards is now open for entries and closes on 26 February 2024 at 5pm (WST).
+The 2025 Western Australian Premier’s Book Awards is now open for entries and close 20 February 2025 at 5pm (WST).

 Books may be submitted by authors, illustrators, publishers or literary agents.
 Publishers or literary agents must have the permission of the all author/s and illustrator/s.